Mediation Information & Assessment Meetings (MIAMs)

 What is the cost of a MIAM?

 The cost varies depending on the provider but MIAMs are generally more affordable than taking a case to court.
-Fees typically range from £100 to £150 per person.
+Fees is £150 per person.
 For those on a low income, legal aid may cover the cost of the MIAM, making it free.
 If one party qualifies for legal aid, the other may also be able to attend at no cost.

 Can a MIAM be conducted online?